What is a Violation?

 - Fences in Disrepair

 Overgrown weeds, bushes, trees, grass, and vegetation are fire and safety hazards.
 Yard maintenance is the responsibility of every property owner.
-This includes the maintenance of any right of way abutting property.
+This includes the maintenance of any right-of-way abutting property.
 Grass must be maintained.
-All shrubs in the right of way and on the property must be maintained.
-The branches of any tree extending over any public sidewalk, street or other public way should be trimmed so they do not obstruct vision of the travel of motorists and people.
-All dead trees and vgetation must be removed and property disposed.
+All shrubs in the right-of-way and on the property must be maintained.
+The branches of any tree extending over any public sidewalk, street or another public way should be trimmed so they do not obstruct the vision of the travel of motorists and people.
+All dead trees and vegetation must be removed and properly disposed of.

 Inoperable Motor Vehicles